SamSamhuns/ritpytrading/README.rst

 |PyPI pyversions| |Build Status| |Updates| |PyPI version fury.io| |Python 3| |Codacy Badge| |License|

+Disclaimer: The providers of the RIT software have refused to make the RestAPI public and I do not have access to the RIT server platform, therefore this repository might be out of date with the current version of RIT.
+It would be useful as a reference to create a more advanced automated trading API.

 Python trading module for the Rotman Interactive Trader trading software. `PyPI`_ page.